 WWDACT is a systemic advocacy and peer support organisation for women, girls, feminine identifying and non-binary people with disability in the ACT region.
 Established in 1995, WWDACT follows a human rights philosophy, based on the Convention on the Rights of Persons with Disabilities (CRPD) and the Convention on the Elimination of (All Forms Of) Discrimination Against Women (CEDAW).
-It works with government and non-government organisations to improve the status and lives of women* with disabilities in the ACT and surrounding region.
+We work with government and non-government organisations to improve the status and lives of women* with disabilities in the ACT and surrounding region.
 Our priority areas include: violence prevention, health, sexual and reproductive health, representation and empowerment of women with disabilities.

 WWDACT has won several awards for our work, including a Commendation at the 2019 Inclusion Awards for Excellence in Championing Human Rights and Equality, the 2015 Chief Minister’s Inclusion Award for Excellence in Championing Human Rights and the 2012 International Women’s Day Award, Community Category.

 Read about the history of WWDACT, as told by Former Board Chair, Sue Salthouse. [pdf]